Piranha: Attacks

 Although often described as extremely dangerous in the media, piranhas typically do not represent a serious risk to humans.
 However, attacks have occurred, especially when the piranhas are in a stressed situation such as the dense groups that may occur when the water is lower during the dry season and food is relatively scarce.
 Swimming near fishermen may increase the risk of attacks due to the commotion caused by struggling fish and the presence of bait in the water.
 Splashing attracts piranhas and for this reason children are more often attacked than adults.
 Being in the water when already injured or otherwise incapacitated also increases the risk.
 Warning signs are sometimes placed at high-risk locations and beaches in such areas are sometimes protected by a barrier.

 Most piranha attacks on humans only result in minor injuries, typically to the feet or hands, but they are occasionally more serious and very rarely can be fatal.
 Near the city of Palmas in Brazil, 190 piranha attacks, all involving single bites to the feet, were reported in the first half of 2007 in an artificial lake which appeared after the damming of the Tocantins River.
 In the state of São Paulo, a series of attacks in 2009 in the Tietê River resulted in minor injuries to 15 people.
 In 2011, another series of attacks at José de Freitas in the Brazilian state of Piauí resulted in 100 people being treated for bites to their toes or heels.
 On 25 December 2013, more than 70 bathers were attacked at Rosario in Argentina, causing injuries to their hands or feet.

 Whereas reports of fatal attacks on humans are rare, piranhas will readily feed on bodies of people that already have died, such as drowning victims.
 In 2011, piranhas were blamed by a local police official for the death of a drunk 18-year-old who jumped into the Rosario del Yata, Bolivia.
 In 2012, a man from Manacapuru, Brazil told journalists that his neighbors' five-year-old daughter, who could not swim, was attacked and killed by a shoal of P. nattereri after entering the water from a floating dock.
 In January 2015, a six-year-old girl was found dead with signs of piranha bites on part of her body after her family canoe capsized during a vacation in Monte Alegre, Brazil.
 Family members suspected she had died of drowning prior to her body receiving the piranha bites.

 Reputation

-Various stories exist about piranhas, such as how they can skeletonize a human body or cattle in seconds.
-These legends refer specifically to the red-bellied piranha.
+Various stories exist about piranhas, typically red-bellied piranhas, that they can skeletonize a human body or cattle in seconds.